jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GaseousAgreeableEarthworm' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Please enable the sound.
-There's a direct link between advancing our science and technology and living inside a happy civilization.
+_There's a direct link between advancing our science and technology and living inside a happy civilization.
 This was when SpaceX landed its first rocket.
 Credit: [Civilization 6](https://youtu.be/3NLoDMsqJkE) and [SpaceX](https://www.youtube.com/watch?v=ANv5UfZsvZQ)_

 When you're dependent on old philosophies, you're also confined to its old tools and live within its old narratives.
 Today Left/Right politics obsesses over tax cuts, government regulations, and endless media soundbites because their philosophy says these are society's only levers of power.
 New and super-powerful technologies like landing rockets are talked about, but more as a novelty act that falls beyond the believers of old philosophies comprehension and comfort zones.